Karl Malone: College career

-Although recruited by University of Arkansas basketball coach Eddie Sutton, Malone enrolled at Louisiana Tech University, which was closer to home.
-He joined the Louisiana Tech Bulldogs basketball team in his second year because his grades were too low for freshman eligibility; Malone played under coach Andy Russo.
-In his second season with Louisiana Tech (1983–84), Malone averaged 18.7 points and 9.3 rebounds per game.
+In his first season with Louisiana Tech (1982–83), Malone became the first person in the Southland Conference to be named Outstanding Player and Outstanding Newcomer in the same year.
+In 1983, he competed in that year's Summer Universiade along with fellow future NBA player Charles Barkley.
+In his second season (1983–84), Malone averaged 18.7 points and 9.3 rebounds per game.
 Louisiana Tech finished the 1984–85 season 29–3, at the top of the Southland Conference, and advanced to the NCAA tournament for the first time in school history; the team finished at the Sweet 16 round.
 In each of his three seasons with the Louisiana Tech Bulldogs, Malone was an All-Southland selection.